awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-jwt-authorizer.md

 After validating the JWT, API Gateway passes the claims in the token to the API route’s integration\.
 Backend resources, such as Lambda functions, can access the JWT claims in `$context.authorizer.claims`\.
 For example, if the JWT included an identity claim `emailID`, it's available in `$context.authorizer.claims.emailID`\.

-## Create a JWT authorizer by using the AWS CLI<a name="http-api-jwt-authorizer.create"></a>
+## Create a JWT authorizer<a name="http-api-jwt-authorizer.create"></a>

 Before you create a JWT authorizer, you must register a client application with an identity provider\.
 You must also have created an HTTP API\.
 For examples of creating an HTTP API, see [Creating an HTTP API](http-api-develop.md#http-api-examples)\.
 For an example AWS CloudFormation template that creates an HTTP API with a JWT authorizer that uses Amazon Cognito as an identity provider, see [https://github.com/awsdocs/amazon-api-gateway-developer-guide/blob/master/cloudformation-templates/HTTP/http-with-jwt-auth.yaml](https://github.com/awsdocs/amazon-api-gateway-developer-guide/blob/master/cloudformation-templates/HTTP/http-with-jwt-auth.yaml)\.

-The following command creates a JWT authorizer that uses Amazon Cognito as an identity provider\.
+The following AWS CLI command creates a JWT authorizer that uses Amazon Cognito as an identity provider\.
 For `Audience`, specify the [ID of a client](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_UserPoolClientType.html#CognitoUserPools-Type-UserPoolClientType-ClientId) that's associated with the user pool that you specify for `Issuer`\.

 ```
 aws apigatewayv2 create-authorizer \